hughsw/dockerbug/README.md

 It will need you to confirm that you want to try to break the Docker engine.
 If so, hit Return and wait patiently for up to 60 seconds.

+It will first kill any running containers.
+Then it starts a MariaDB container.
-Log messages from both a MariaDB container and various shell and NodeJs processes will be interleaved.
+Log messages from both a MariaDB container and various shell and NodeJs processes will be interleaved, including failed connection messages.

+Be patient.

 A successful breakage of the Docker engine will be indicated by logging messages in the terminal that end with something like this:
 ```